parflow/docker/README.md

 # Parflow Docker

-This is a setup for running ParFlow under Docker.
+This is basic setup for running ParFlow under Docker.

-This is a work in progress.
+We have just started supporting Docker so please report issues at the ParFlow issue tracker: https://github.com/parflow/parflow/issues

 ## Install Docker